oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 2. There is precisely one OAuth-Client-Attestation-PoP HTTP request header field, where its value is a single well-formed JWT conforming to the syntax outlined in [](client-attestation-pop-jwt).
 3. The signature of the Client Attestation PoP JWT obtained from the OAuth-Client-Attestation-PoP HTTP header verifies with the Client Instance Key contained in the `cnf` claim of the Client Attestation JWT obtained from the OAuth-Client-Attestation HTTP header.

 An error parameter according to Section 3 of {{RFC6750}} SHOULD be included to indicate why a request was declined.
 If the Client Attestation is absent or not using an expected server-provided challenge, the value `use_attestation_challenge` can be used to indicate that an attestation with a server-provided challenge was expected.
-If the attestation was present but could not be successfully verified, the value `invalid_client_attestation` is used.
+If the attestation and proof of possession was present but could not be successfully verified, the value `invalid_client_attestation` is used.

 ## Client Attestation at the Token Endpoint {#token-endpoint}